fpdavis/Nibbler-Twisted-Tale/README.md

 * Added routine to generate an empty maze primarily for use in debug mode.
 * Added routine to pad out maze so it is always the same size as the grid, before empty nodes (cells with no walls) at the bottom of the grid were not represented in the maze.

+* Fixed issues with maze generation!
+* Nibblers don't get traped as much due to:
+     Fixed maze generation dead ends
+	 Assign null target when path to current target can't be calculated (this can be improved) Kill Nibbler after it can't calculate a path after X number of tries Increased chance of using dumb pathfinding algorythm that foces movement

 ### Creative Commons License Attribution 3.0